Acupuncture has been shown to be effective for individuals who are living with some form of arthritis and chronic pain.

 For thousands of years, Acupuncture has helped successfully treat headaches and other muscle aches.
 Today, this ancient therapy is becoming more commonly integrated into treatment plans as a form of pain management for those suffering from arthritis.

 Acupuncture practitioners work with individuals to reduce or eliminate the pain cycle that is caused when muscles begin to spasm and tighten.
 Over time, such spasms can lead to swelling, pain, stiffness and often a decreased range of motion in the affected area(s) of the body.
+Sioux Falls chiropractic care is safe and effective method to achieving natural wellbeing.

 In advanced stages, arthritis may cause permanent joint damage that interferes with daily activities such as walking or climbing stairs.
 Severe cases of arthritis can often cause permanent disability and subsequent unemployment for affected adults.